smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

 Purpose
 : Set a value and update mode for the media clock of a media application.

+The UI.SetMediaClock timer request indicates either an initial value for the media clock timer for a media application or an update to the value.
+The request may come in for the application which is not currently active on the HMI.

+!!! must

+The HMI must perform the update type indicated by the `updateMode` parameter.
+If the application is not active, the HMI must still store the values to be calculated for later display on the HMI.
+If the application is active, the updates must begin immediately.

+!!!

+!!! note

+SDL will not send this request if the `mediaClock` field is not indicated as supported in [UI.GetCapabilities](../getcapabilities)

+!!!

 ### Request

 #### Parameters